nkmorate-cloud/cs2-portfolio/q1/score_checker.md

 | 7 | 100 | Maximum boundary | Outstanding | Outstanding | PASS |
 | 8 | 101 | Above maximum | Invalid score | Invalid score | PASS |

+---
+## Testing Reflection
+### 1. Why is it important to test the values 0 and 100?
+> They represent the minimum and maximum boundaries of a valid input.
+### 2. Why did you also test -1 and 101?
+> They help test to see if it gives correct input for numbers outside the valid input boundary.
+### 3. Which test helped you understand boundary conditions the most?
+> The tests with the output as "invalid score", it shows how the code treats numbers outside the valid input boundary.
+### 4. Did any of your tests initially fail?
+If yes, what did you change in your program?
+> Yes, testing -1 failed.
+The program displayed both "Invalid Score" and "Needs Improvement" at the same time.
+I fixed it by putting "exit()" to exit the program without displaying the second print.
+---
+# Reflection
+### 1. How did selection structures make the program more useful?
+> They allowed the program to process specific inputs.
+Without it, the system could not categorize invalid inputs.
+### 2. How did proper comments and readable formatting improve your program?
+> It helped organize the code and made it more easier to understand how it works.
+### 3. Why is it useful to plan the program using a flowchart and pseudocode before writing the code?
+> It helps avoid errors and plans out the code